Our Committees

 Admissions Policy Group

-Convener: Professor Nazira Karodia, Vice Principal (Learning and
+Convener: Professor Nazira Karodia, Deputy Vice Chancellor, Edinburgh Napier University

-Vice Convener: Shona Paul, Head of Professional and Continuing Education at Glasgow School of Art
+Vice Convener: Ms Shona Paul, Head of Professional and Continuing Education, Glasgow School of Art

 Current Priorities:

-• Enhancing transparency and consistency in admissions across the sector, consistent with the principles outlined in A guarantee of fairness.
+• Enhancing transparency and consistency in admissions across the sector through improved information, advice and guidance.

-• Contributing to UK-wide developments in admissions policy and practice.
+• Contributing to UK-wide developments in admissions policy and practice, including UCAS’ ongoing work to reform the application process and applicant journey more broadly.

 Secretaries Group